184.108.40.206 The (Plot Details) Color Map/Contours Tab

 ||This is available only when 3-Color Limited Mixing is selected.
 Use it to specify the color for the middle level.

 ||This is available only when either Limited Mixing, 3-Color Limited Mixing or Introducing Other colors in Mixing is selected.
 Use it to specify the color for the maximum level.

-The Range group displays the range of levels that are affected by the current dialog box settings.
-To alter the range, you must close the dialog box and select the desired range from the Level column of the Color Map/Contours tab, and then click the Fill header again.
+The read-only boxes in the Range group display the range of levels that are affected by the current dialog box settings.
+To specify another range, you must close the dialog box and select the desired range from the Level column of the Color Map/Contours tab, and then click the Fill header again.

 Check Use Increment Pattern

 - You can select the increment from build-in pattern list, or click the button to open Increment Editor dialog to custom the new pattern list.

 - You can select the From and To pattern style form the Pattern list.
 The list is according to the Increment Pattern list that you selected.